2023 Most Popular Online Education Schools in Michigan

 The colleges and universities below are the most popular for education majors pursuing an online .

 Our analysis found Rochester University to be the most popular school for education students who want to pursue an online degree in Michigan.
-Located in the suburb of Rochester Hills, RU is a private not-for-profit college with a small student population.
+Located in the large suburb of Rochester Hills, RU is a private not-for-profit college with a small student population.

 While working on their degree, education majors at RU accumulate an average of around $24,778 in student debt.

-Full Education at Rochester University Report
+Read full report on Education at Rochester University

 While working on their degree, education majors at Michigan State accumulate an average of around $26,541 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $255.